mattiatritto/monocularCalibration/README.md

 ## Extract intrinsic and extrinsic properties of a monocular

-This camera calibration was done by using OpenCV.
+This camera calibration was done by using *OpenCV*.
 This is just a simple test done by using random chessboard images found on Internet.

-The output displayed on the terminal is saved in result.txt.
-The script also calculates the re-projection error.
+The output displayed on the terminal is saved in *result.txt*.
+The script also calculates the **re-projection error**.

 ## Validating Estimates vs Ground Truth